Low-Value? High Stakes | How Algorithms Hide Helpful Content and What We Can Do About It

 Why I Bother (And Why You Might Too)

-Let me be honest: I didn’t write this because I was mad about a search label.
+Let me be honest: I didn’t write this because of a search label due to algorithmic mislabeling.
 In fact, I had no emotion over the label, only curiosity.
 Instead, I wrote this because I’ve spent decades quietly helping people who didn’t know who else to ask.

 - The grandmother locked out of her email after a phishing scam.